 The Best Crab Alfredo

 Red Lobster is known for many menu items that everyone loves.
 But the one that stands out from the rest is the crab alfredo.
-The sauce is thicky and creamy and the crab is always cooked to perfection.
+The sauce is thick and creamy, and the crab is always perfectly cooked.
 If you are a pasta fan, this dish is a must!

-I’m such a huge fan of this dish that I made my own copycat version so I can eat it at home anytime I want.
+I’m such a huge fan of this dish that I made my copycat version so I can eat it at home anytime I want.
 It tastes just like the real thing.
+So you can enjoy this copycat Red Lobster recipe.

 - Half and Half Cream